-This February, middle schoolers (grades 6-8) will have the chance to have an extraordinary, sensory, hands-on science experience on the Kenyon College campus through two new programs: BLAST (for boys) and ATHENAS (for girls).
-These two programs provide students with the opportunity to associate fun with science, be introduced to a community of scientists from all levels, and gain exposure to fields of science and experiments not often taught at the middle or high school level.
+This spring brings a chance for middle school students (grades 6-8) to have an extraordinary, sensory, hands-on science experience on Kenyon College’s campus.
+BLAST (for boys) and ATHENAS (for girls) provide students with the opportunity to associate fun with science, be introduced to a community of scientists from all levels (including college and postgraduate), and gain exposure to fields of science and experiments not often taught at the middle or high school level.

 Kenyon College dancers will present an expressive range of modern dance and creative talent at this year’s Fall Dance Concert, held Thursday, Dec.
 12, Friday, Dec.
 13, and Saturday, Dec.
 14, at 8 p.m. in the Hill Theater, 203 College-Park St.